imran-information/imran-information/README.md

 ###

 <p align="left">
-I'm Imran, a passionate Web Developer with a strong focus on UI/UX and functionality.
+I'm Imran, a passionate MERAN Stack developer with a strong focus on UI/UX and functionality.
 I specialize in building seamless digital experiences using JavaScript, React.js, Next.js, and Tailwind CSS.
 Additionally, I have expertise in backend development, working with Express.js and MongoDB to create robust and scalable server-side applications.
 Constantly learning and evolving, I strive to develop innovative and user-friendly solutions that enhance digital interactions.
 </p>

 <p align="left">